 The Park District has applied and received funding from an ODNR’s Division of Parks and Watercraft Paddling Enhancement Program Grant to secure canoe and kayak access on Big Darby Creek.
 This grant offers 100% reimbursement in an effort to develop or improve recreational boating access for “hand powered watercraft.”
 This Project is in partnership with the Pickaway County Commissioners and the Pickaway County Engineers and is located at Scioto Darby Road, which is the same location of the new bridge put in by the County in 2017.
 The project is estimated to cost $55,000 and will include a gravel road that’s about 385 feet and a gravel parking lot that’s 100 feet by 70 feet, enough for roughly 20 parking spaces.
-The District should know by early summer if we have been awarded the funds to complete this project and if the District does receive funding then the District will be hosting a public meeting to address any concerns from neighbors to the project.
+The District will be hosting a public meeting to address any concerns from neighbors to the project.
 We are looking to solicit additional input from local/state stakeholders, prior to starting on this project.
 We will be hosting a public meeting via Zoom on January 26th at 7:00 pm to further discuss this project and hear from you.
 You can get more information on how to join Here.

 We are working to secure additional access points along the Scioto River and Darby Creek for Canoe and Kayak access.
 We are having discussion with several entities to procure easements along both of these waterbodies.